 Simple Ways to Sleep Better Now, According to a Sleep Doctor

 As a Yale medicine sleep physician with over 20 years of experience taking care of patients with sleep problems, I know that a lack of sleep makes people foggy, grumpy, hungry, and less attractive to others.
 It increases the risk of motor vehicle crashes and chronic disease.
 Sleep, on the other hand, makes people feel fabulous, look great, and function at peak performance and improves overall health and wellness.
 Here are my top 5 tips for getting your best night's sleep.
-Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Read on—and to ensure your health and the health of others, don't miss these Symptoms Everyone Needs to Know About During This Pandemic.

 Pick a Good Time

 Start with figuring out your required wake-up time during the week and try not to vary it too much on the weekends.

 Set an Alarm—But Not the One You Think